mucherino/teaching/lowlevel/myabs.md

 The function, together with its header files, can also be found in the file [myabs.c](./myabs.c).
-In order to create an executable file, you can link it to the main function in the file [main-myabs.c](./main-myabs.c).
+In order to create an executable file, we can link it to the main function in the file [main-myabs.c](./main-myabs.c).
 The reason for separating these two functions in two different files is that we'll compile only ```myabs```